Directory Structure

 Main Directories

-directories for specific purposes.
+Middleman makes use of the source, build, data and lib directories for specific purposes.
 Each of these directories are siblings of the main Middleman directory.

 Source Directory

-directory contains your main website source files to be built, including your templates javascript, CSS and images.
+The source directory contains your main website source files to be built, including your templates javascript, CSS and images.

 Build Directory

-directory is where your static website files will be compiled and exported to.
+The build directory is where your static website files will be compiled and exported to.

 Data Directory

-folder should be placed in the root of your project i.e. in the same folder as your project's source
+Local Data allows you to create .yml, .yaml or .json files in a folder called data and makes this information available in your templates.
+The data folder should be placed in the root of your project i.e. in the same folder as your project's source folder.
+See the Local Data docs for more information.

 Lib Directory

-directory enables you to include external Ruby modules which contain helpers for building your application.
+The lib directory enables you to include external Ruby modules which contain helpers for building your application.
 If you use Rails then you will be farmiliar with this layout.